Whole roasted carrots with olive oil, a delicious and simple way of roasting carrots.

 This roasted whole carrots recipe is one of my go-to recipes whenever I need an impressive looking yet simple to make carrot side dish!!!

 This or boiling frozen peas and carrots in water.
-And I like these roasted whole carrots much better: they are sweet, slightly crunchy and it makes the most out of that delicious roasted carrot flavor.
+And I like these roasted rainbow carrots much better: they are sweet, slightly crunchy and it makes the most out of that delicious roasted carrot flavor.

 ROASTED WHOLE CARROTS